 Facial Hair

-This is more typically a late perimenopause symptom as full menopause gets under way but for some women it starts right at the beginning of perimenopause and can be distressing.
+Facial hair growth is typically a late perimenopause symptom but starts earlier for some women and can be distressing.

-Perimenopause symptoms really do come in all sorts of shapes and sizes and in some cases are downright weird.
+Perimenopause symptoms really do come in all sorts of shapes and sizes and in some cases are downright weird including :

 Morning Sickness